-- The updated National Implementation Plan (NIP) endorsed and submitted by the Government to the Stockholm Convention Conference of Parties (COP); - Participating stakeholders able to manage the additional POPs with newly developed technical skills, expertise and awareness.
+- Reviewed and updated NIP endorsed and submitted by the Government to the COP to the SC; - Participating stakeholders able to manage the additional POPs with newly developed technical skills, expertise and awareness.

 C. DESCRIBE THE ENABLING ACTIVITY AND INSTITUTIONAL FRAMEWORK FOR PROJECT IMPLEMENTATION (discuss the work intended to be undertaken and the output expected from each activity as outlined in Table A).